giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # The Code Book
-The purpose of this file is to describe the variables, the data, and any transformations or work that you performed to clean up the data in reference.
+The purpose of this file is to describe the variables, the data, and any transformations or work that were performed to clean up the data in reference.

-In order to do so, it is mandatory to understand every aspect of the Data we are analysing, as shown below at *"Understanding the Data"* part.
+In order to do so, it is mandatory understand every aspect of the Data being analysed, as shown below at *"Understanding the Data"* part.

-Worth noting that, although we describe the performed transformations/works done to clean up the data, we do it here as well.
+Worth noting that, although the performed transformations/works to clean up the data are described on the `run_analysis.R` file, they are shown here as well.

 ## 1. Understanding the Data